 The demand for special education professionals certified in Applied Behavior Analysis is growing.
 Children with special needs require specific and optimized learning environments created by qualified professionals to aid in their growth and skill development.
 University of Colorado Denver’s strengths-based/assets-based approach to teaching special education prepares you to understand the strengths of every child in every family.

 Enhance your ability to work with individuals with special learning and behavior needs by earning a master’s degree in Special Education with a concentration in Applied Behavior Analysis from CU Denver.

 Focus Area/Elective Guidelines: Focus area courses have been grouped to meet the professional goals of ABA candidates.
-This set of 3 courses may be on-campus, off-campus, online, or hybrid depending on the course.
+These 2 courses may be offered on-campus, off-campus, online, or hybrid.
 Tuition for each course varies depending on the type of course it is.
 On campus courses are more expensive than hybrid or online.